 Property Read more below

 add_to_scope

 after

 article

 before

 cant_go

 capacity Υ

 d_to

 daemon

 describe

 description

 door_dir

 door_to

-$each_turn$
+each_turn

 e_to

 found_in

 in_to

 initial

 inside_description

 invent

 life

+list_together Υ

 n_to

 name

 ne_to

-Property Read more below

 nw_to

 orders

 out_to

+Property Read more below

-parse_name Υ
+parse_name Y

 $react_after$

 react_before

 s_to

 se_to

 short_name

 sw_to

 $time_left$

 time_out

 $timer_order$ Υ

 u_to

 w_to

 when_closed

 when_off

 when_on

 when_open

 with_key Y

-The properties articles, list_together, number, plural and short_name_indef, which are supported by the Inform 6 library, are not supported by PunyInform.
+The properties articles, number, plural and short_name_indef, which are supported by the Inform 6 library, are not supported by PunyInform.

 - The capacity property doesn't have a default value in PunyInform.
 To check the capacity of an object, call ObjectCapacity(object).
 If the object has a value, it's returned (unless the value is a routine, in which case it is executed and the return value is returned).
 If the object doesn't have a value for capacity, the value DEFAULT_CAPACITY is returned.
-This value is 100, unless you have defined it to be something else. - The parse_name property works as described in DM4 except that, since PunyInform doesn't support identical objects, it is never called to check whether or not two objects which share the same parse_name routine are identical. - timer_order is only used if OPTIONAL_ORDERED_TIMERS is defined.
+This value is 100, unless you have defined it to be something else. - list_together is only used if OPTIONAL_LIST_TOGETHER is defined.
+It is a common property, unless you declare it as an individual property using Property individual list_together;.
+Read more about list_together in list_together. - The parse_name property works as described in DM4 except that, since PunyInform doesn't support identical objects, it is never called to check whether or not two objects which share the same parse_name routine are identical. - timer_order is only used if OPTIONAL_ORDERED_TIMERS is defined.
 It is an individual property, unless you declare it as a common property using Property timer_order;.
-Read more about ordered timers under Daemons and timers. - The with_key property can also hold a routine.
+Read more about ordered timers in Daemons and timers. - The with_key property can also hold a routine.
 The routine should return false or the object id of the key that fits the lock.
 When this routine is called, second holds the object currently being considered as a key.
 This can be used to allow multiple keys fit a lock.